DivergentDraco/School-Eye-Tracking-Project/README.md

 Eye tracking was taken into development around 100 years ago, though it can be implemented with other users, including those with disabilities.
 This small project has come to light after we initiated a detailed analysis through tests, questions, and surveys throughout the school.

-This repository was made specifically for the ISSP Project dedicated to the Sri Sangwan School.
-Implemented by using the existing Eye Tracking software called [Beam Eye Tracker](https://beam.eyeware.tech/), and utilizing it for the gaze bubble to follow with the mouse.
+This repository was made specifically for the **ISSP Project** dedicated to the Sri Sangwan School.
+Implemented by using the existing Eye Tracking software called [**Beam Eye Tracker**](https://beam.eyeware.tech/), and utilizing it for the gaze bubble to follow with the mouse.

-Sri Sangwan School is an institution that provides inclusive education for children with disabilities.
+**Sri Sangwan School** is an institution that provides inclusive education for children with disabilities.
 Our project mission is to assist them by making insightful research recommendations that will make digital education more accessible.
 Read more about Sri Sangwan School ([>>here<<](http://www.swn.ac.th/mainpage))

 This project focuses on improving the well-being of Sri Sangwan School by providing research recommendations through surveys, interviews, classroom observations, and group study.
-Later on, we decided to research existing eye-tracking software and develop through existing API written by said eye-tracking software developer.
+Later on, we decided to research existing eye-tracking software and develop it through existing [**API**](https://beam.eyeware.tech/developers/) written by said eye-tracking software developer.

 ---